 Lhasa Apso dog breed information and advice

 Looking at their appearance, you may be surprised to find out that the Lhasa Apso dog breed was originally bred for Tibetan monks as an indoor guard dog.
-Not so much nowadays, now their diminutive stature and fluffy appearance are more for the creature comforts of the couch than a monastery.
+Not so much nowadays.
+Instead, the Lhasa Apso’s diminutive stature and fluffy appearance are more for the creature comforts of the couch than a monastery.

-If you’ve had your eye on a Lhasa Apso for a while, or you’re looking for a little more information before welcoming one into your home, you’ve come to the right place.
+If you’ve had your eye on a Lhasa Apso for a while, or you’re looking for a little more information before welcoming a Lhasa Apso puppy into your home, you’ve come to the right place.
 Our breed guide contains the facts you need to know, including Lhasa Apso lifespan and temperament.

 Lhasa Apso facts